galkinvv/edid-checked-writer/README.md

-If you are unsure in EDID editing, you may try replacing your EDID with variant from another monitor - there is a great collection at https://github.com/linuxhw/EDID
+If you are unsure in EDID editing, you may try replacing your EDID with variant from another monitor - there is a great collection at https://github.com/linuxhw/EDID Note that if external files are in text format, like the link above - they should be converted to binary 256-byte form before writing them to EEPROM.
+Typically, this is done by running reversed-hex-dumping on a part of a text file containing the hex representation.

 ### License